Chhaganlal Karamshi Parekh: At Calcutta

 After, leaving Jharia in 1949, he spent almost a decade in Calcutta where he already had a house and offices for coal supply business.
-Here, he helped founding Laxminarayan Temple & Dharamshala and Laxminarayan Trust Hospital at Bhowanipore, both the establishments were funded by Gujarati diaspora of Calcutta, which included a handsome donation by him.
-He also helped starting couple of schools in Calcutta.
+Here, he helped founding Laxminarayan Temple and Laxminarayan Trust Maternity Home & Hospital at Bhowanipore, both the establishments were funded by Gujarati diaspora of Calcutta, which included a handsome donation by him and Kutchi miners from Jharia, due to whom he had started his career of coal agent.
+This hospital he helped founding also houses a library in its campus named after chief donor as "Harishankar Worah Library Hall" He also helped start a Gujarati school in Calcutta under same Trust, which was housed within BGES College.

 At Bombay

-However, he later dedicated his whole life in social works and later shifted to Bombay.
+However, he later dedicated his whole life in social works and later shifted to Bombay around 1959.

+At Bombay, he was inspiration and guide behind starting of Lijjat Papad in 1959, which is a noted women's cooperative. based at Mumbai.

+At Haridwar

+Chhganbhai was General Secretary of Lohana Conference when he and Nanji Kalidas Mehta met each other at Haridwar.
+The friendship continued and later he, Jamnadas Khimji Kothari and Nanji Kalidas Mehta along with Hansraj Laxmichand Chadaramji came together to build a Gujrati Dhramshala at Haridwar, which was completed in 1952.

+At Kutch

 During the earthquake of 1956 in Kutch, he worked relentlessly for the relief work, collecting funds and doing other humanitarian services.
-In course of his works he was also responsible for laying foundation of Anjar General Hospital and the first only girls school of Anjar known as K.K.M.S.
-Girls High School for which he was able to generate a munificent donation from Khatau family and Smt.
-Maniben Khatau Sethia of Calcutta.
+In course of his works at Anjar he was also responsible for laying foundation of Anjar General Hospital and the first girls' high school of Anjar known as K.K.M.S.
+Girls High School for which he was able to generate a munificent donation from Seth Khatau Mavji Sethia's family and Smt.
+Kankuben Khatau Sethia, Maniben Sethia of Calcutta.